-We are excited to announce the preview of the Splunk extension for AWS Lambda, a new way to integrate monitoring and observability in Lambda environments.
+We are excited to announce the availability of the Splunk extension for AWS Lambda, a new way to integrate monitoring and observability in Lambda environments.
 Splunk is already the pioneer in providing real-time observability into serverless environments.
 With the Splunk extension, capturing and ingesting observability data become seamless without the need to instrument function code.

 Using the Splunk extension, DevOps teams can automatically ingest Lambda platform performance metrics in real-time and easily understand the performance, usage and bottlenecks across the entire Lambda environment.
 Splunk extension plug directly into Lambda's execution environment to capture telemetry data using independent parallel processes – before, during and after the function invocation.
 Splunk extension becomes the foundation for end-to-end observability in AWS Lambda environments.